Kia Handler Krøjgaard

 Living in Amager, Copenhagen, Denmark

 I started working with clay through a ceramic course in 2016.
 In the autumn 2017 I spent 2 months in a ceramic studio in Barcelona, where I worked full time on my own pieces.
-Since then I’ve had my space in a shared studio in Copenhagen where I keep creating and experimenting.
+Since then I’ve had my space in a shared studio in Copenhagen where I keep exploring and creating.

 Besides creating ceramics, I have a Master degree in Design Engineering where I have worked with product design and 3D drawing.
 I use my creative methods from engineering to explore possiblities when working with clay, but my purpose with creating ceramics is completely different.
 My ceramic pieces are created with intention of expressing emotions and connection.
 With clay I have the freedom to create shapes without any other purpose than the expression itself.